07 Mar Best things to do in Krabi, Thailand in 3 Days

-Ao Nang Beach is the sprightly tourist destination in Krabi.
-Although Ao Nang is a short 30 minutes’ drive from Krabi town there, the area near Ao Nang beach is heavily populated and tourist-centric with hotels, resorts, clubs, bars, restaurants, bakeries, Tour agencies, Street markets and so much more.
+Ao Nang Beach is a sprightly tourist destination in Krabi.
+Ao Nang is a short 30-minute drive from Krabi town.
+However, the area near Ao Nang beach is very busy and tourist-centric.
+It is lined with hotels, resorts, clubs, bars, restaurants, bakeries, Tour agencies, Street markets and so much more.

-Apart from spending a good amount of time at this lovely beach, I would suggest taking a long walk from end to end and experience the bustling aura of south Thailand.
+You can happily spend a good amount of time at this lovely beach.
+I would also suggest taking a long walk from end to end to experience the bustling aura of south Thailand.
 All types of food are available in this stretch from American, European, Thai, Japanese & Indian.

-I enjoyed walking to the temple most since there is a row of unique lamp posts in traditional Thai design on both sides and then there are dragons on the handrail while you climb up to the temple floor.
-A very sweet spot to Instagram 😉 The opening hours are from 10 am to 5 pm and there is no entry fee.
+I enjoyed walking to the temple.
+Mostly because of the rows of unique lamp posts in traditional Thai design on both sides.
+On top of that, there are dragons on the handrail while you climb up to the temple floor.
+A very sweet spot to Instagram 😉.
+The opening hours are from 10 am to 5 pm and there is no entry fee.

 While climbing you will start getting an aerial view of Krabi town.
-And it’s all miles and miles of green forests and limestone mountains in grading shades of colors of blue in many layers as you see from the top.
-There is an enormous golden-colored statue of Buddha on the top and as nice as it looks in the day time, it’s just so much grander at night since it is completely lit up and looks so vibrant against the dark sky.
+And it’s all miles and miles of green forests and limestone mountains in grading shades of colours of blue in many layers as you see from the top.
+There is an enormous golden statue of Buddha on the top.
+And as nice as it looks in the daytime, it’s just so much grander at night.
+The statue is completely lit up and looks so vibrant against the dark sky.

-Try to take this either in the morning or in the evening hours when the sun is the little cooler and the heat is less.
-Sunset is a great time to be on the top but try to descend before the dark or it gets a little risky to climb down the steep stairs at night.
-The timings of entry are from 8 am to 5 pm where you cannot enter after 5 pm but can climb down afterward.
+Try to take this either in the morning or in the evening hours when the sun is a little cooler and the heat is less.
+Sunset is a great time to be on the top but tries to descend before the dark or it gets a little risky to climb down the steep stairs at night.
+The timings of entry are from 8 am to 5 pm where you cannot enter after 5 pm but can climb down afterwards.
 There is no entry ticket to this.

 A four-island trip is a very popular tour package in Krabi.
-It consists of a package that takes you around Railay beach with caves and 4 popular islands around the coast of Krabi.
-You can book this from any local travel agent which you will find on the Ao Nang or in Krabi town.
+It consists of a package that takes you around Railay Beach with caves and 4 popular islands around the coast of Krabi.
+You can book this from any local travel agent which you will find in Ao Nang or in Krabi town.
 This is usually a group activity with around 50 people in a boat.
-You can get more personalized experience at a higher price.
+You can get a more personalized experience at a higher price.

-The first stop is, of course, Railay beach which is in Krabi mainland and next to Aon Nang beach, but this could only be accessed by waterways.
-It is a comparatively mainstream and hence a little crowded but is also a must-visit.
-Apart from the white sand beach and emerald blue sea water with the colorful long-tail boats, this beach also has some temple caves.
+The first stop is, of course, Railay Beach which is on the Krabi mainland and next to Aon Nang beach.
+But this could only be accessed by waterways.
+It is comparatively mainstream and hence a little crowded but is also a must-visit.
+Apart from the white sand beach and emerald blue sea water with colourful long-tail boats, this beach also has some temple caves.

 Now, if you are aware of popular culture in the east (and India) is the worship of the phallic symbol commonly knows as ‘penis’.
 Yes, I am talking about the male genitals.
 At Railay beach, you will find a cave temple dedicated to the worship of phallus along with the sculpture of a phallus in various sizes, big and small being prayed to.
 I saw many tourists giggling, but I would suggest you refrain from it for it may hurt local sentiments.